MiniXC/typst-projects/thesis/chapters/06_factors.typ

 #import "../abbr.typ"
+#import "../quote.typ": q

 == Factors and representations of speech

+#q(
-#quote(attribution: [James L. McClelland and Jeffrey L. Elman #linebreak() #emph[The TRACE Model of Speech Perception], 1986 @mcclelland_trace_1986],
-[… we could say that speech perception is the process of forming representations of the stimulus -- the speaker’s utterance -- at several levels of description.])
+  [James L. McClelland and Jeffrey L. Elman], [#emph[The TRACE Model of Speech Perception], 1986 @mcclelland_trace_1986], [… we could say that speech perception is the process of forming representations of the stimulus -- the speaker’s utterance -- at several levels of description.]
+)

 In speech technology the acoustic signals which make up speech are represented in a number of different ways.
 Due to the continuous, large and highly redundant nature of the "raw" signal in audio recordings, representations such as mel spectrograms or #abbr.pla[MFCC] were used from the onset, both to more closely align with human perception and to compress the signal @flanagan_speech_1971.
 Since then, representations at #emph[several levels of description] have been introduced -- often aiming to encode a particular aspect of speech.
 In this chapter, we discuss these representations and how they relate to human perception, as well as our own contribution of a self-supervised prosodic representation model.
 These representations are valuable for synthetic speech evaluation since they can help us quantify both synthetic and real speech across several dimensions or factors.